sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ### Auto-indexing is now available by default for all Cloud customers
 Auto-indexing allows customers to set up precise code navigation for any chosen repositories with the click of a button in the Sourcegraph UI.
 Now, all Cloud teams can enjoy precise code navigation with only minutes of setup, and any member of a team can turn it on for their respective repositories.
+### New version of the reference panel
+TBD

+### Introducing multi-version upgrades
+Upgrading a Sourcegraph instance has historically been an eventful and hands-on process for site admins.
+This means that a considerable amount of our customers struggle to upgrade their instances, and are missing out on a lot of the improvements and new features we've shipped in our latest versions.
+Starting in 4.0, customers will be able to seamlessly upgrade from any 3.29+ version to 4.0 onwards.
 <!-- First cut from integrations team -->
 ### Sunsetting of the Sourcegraph extensions